NottherealIllest/Latitude.sh-post/avalanhe/avax-copy.md

 To get started, you'll need:

 -   A Latitude.sh account
--   A terminal with which to SSH into your latitude server
+-   A terminal client with which to SSH into your latitude server such as [Termius](https://termius.com/)

 This tutorial assumes your local machine has a Unix style terminal.
 If you're on Windows, you'll have to adapt some of the commands used here.